Wonchan-Kim/Obsidian_CS/DreamHack/Web Hacking/Error & Time based SQL Injection.md

 ```
 Looking at the code, the debug is on, the entry the user entered can be included in SQL query without further investigation, leading SQL Injection vulnerability.
 However, there is no code to print the SQL query result, just returning the result of the query execution,

+Application based on the Flask framework prints the reason of the error of the code with the debug mode activated.
+The attacker can collect various informations and data through the error messages.